Current issues & deadlines

 Can I take the DSH multiple times?

 Yes, you can take the DSH multiple times.
-The examination fee is 105 Euro for applicants who take part in the DSH preparatory courses of the ISZ, and 120 Euro for external applicants.
+The examination fee is 105 Euro for applicants who take part in the DSH preparatory courses of the ISZ, and 120 Euro for other applicants.

 What should I do if I wish to take a DSH course but don’t get a place?

-You can apply for a language course at a private language school.
+You can apply for an intensive language course at the Internationales studienzentrum (ISZ) or a language course at a private language school.
 Please make sure you attend an intensive course (about 20 hours per week).

 Can I continue to improve my knowledge of German throughout the course of my studies?